IDEALLab/ideallab.github.io/papers/_posts/2016-08-21-idetc-design-embedding.md

 ```
 @inproceedings{chen2016designs,
   title={How Designs Differ: Non-Linear Embeddings Illuminate Intrinsic Design Complexity},
-  author={Chen, Wei and Chazan, Jonah and Fuge, Mark},
+  author={Chen, Wei and Chazan, Noa and Fuge, Mark},
   booktitle={ASME 2016 International Design Engineering Technical Conferences and Computers and Information in Engineering Conference},
   pages={V02AT03A014--V02AT03A014},
   year={2016},